Home » English » Pronouns, Types, Rules & Examples

 10. When two singular nouns joined by ‘and’ denote the same person or thing, the pronoun used for them must be singular in number.
 The article ‘The’ is placed before the first Noun.

-Ex.- The accounts officer and treasures should be careful in his work of keeping accounts.
+Ex.- The accounts officer and treasurer should be careful in their work of keeping accounts.

 11. When a personal pronoun is connected by a conjunction with some other word in the objective case, it must be in the objective (accusative) case.